-In this article, we will show you, How to Move Data from SQL Server to another in Informatica with an example.
-For this example, we are going to use the below show data (Customers table)
+In this article, we will show how to Move Data from SQL Server to another in Informatica with an example.
+For this Informatica Move Data from SQL Server to another example, we are going to use the below show data (Customers table)

 Move Data from SQL Server to another in Informatica

 Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
-As we said before, we are using Customers table from SQL Server database as our source definitions.
-So, go to the Source menu and select the Import from Database.. option as shown below.
+As we said before, we are using the Customers table from the SQL Server database as our source definitions.
+So, go to the Source menu and select the Import from Database.. option.

-Please select the ODBC connection that will connect the Informatica with the SQL Tutorial Database.
-In order to create a new one, please refer Informatica ODBC Connection article.
+Please select the ODBC connection that will connect the Informatica with the SQL Tutorial database.
+To create a new one, please refer to the Informatica ODBC Connection article.

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table as our target definition.
 So, go to the Targets menu and select the Import from Database.. option as shown below.

 Please select the ODBC connection that will connect the Informatica with the SQLTest Database.
-In order to create a new one, please refer the Informatica ODBC Connection article.
+To create a new one, please refer to the Informatica ODBC Connection article.

-From the below screenshot you can observe that we are selecting the DeplicateCust table from our SQLTest database.
-You can refer to Create Target table using Source Definition to understand the process of creating a target definition
+Here, we are selecting the DeplicateCust table from our SQLTest database.
+You can refer to Create Target table using Source Definition

 Step 3: Create Mapping to move data from one Database to another

-To create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+To create a new mapping, Please navigate to the Mappings menu in and select the Create.. option.

-This will open the Mapping Name window to write a unique name for this mapping.
-Let me write m_move_data_from_SQL_to_sql and click OK button.
+It will open the Mapping Name window to write a unique name for this mapping.
+Let me write m_move_data_from_SQL_to_sql and click the OK button.

-Drag and drop the Customers source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer Source Qualifier Transformation article
+Drag and drop the Customer’s source definitions from Sources folder to the mapping designer.
+Once you drag the source, the Power Center designer automatically creates the Source Qualifier Transformation for you.

-Next, Drag and drop the target definition from Targets folder to the mapping designer.
-Next, connect the source qualifier with the target definition.
-Please use the Autolink.. option to connect them.
+Next, Drag and drop the target definition from the Targets folder to the mapping designer.
+Next, connect the source qualifier with the target definition using the Autolink.. option.

 Step 4: Create a Workflow to move data from one SQL Server to another